Vietnam

 Here's the overview of the trip itinerary:

 Day 1 – Breakfast in Changi Airport then boarded flight SQ 868.
 Took Didi car to hotel and checked in Holiday Inn Express hotel.
-Took metro to Cruise Center to get ferry ticket to Gulangyu.
+Took metro to Cruise Center to get ferry ticket to Gulangyu in advance.
 Visited Zeng Cuo An and Waitu Xiamen Bookstore.
 Had dinner at Xiamen Guomao Building.

 Day 2 – Joined the one-day tour to "Yunshuiyao + Yongding Gaobei Tulou King".
 Had dinner at SM Xiamen mall.